ajare/market-sim/doc/Simulation.md

 locations) -- comfortably above 50, but 50 was picked as a known-good bound rather than extrapolating further untested territory.

-If the location roster ever changes (e.g. a future CSV-driven world), a world outside `[20, 50]` needs its own re-calibration sweep (fleet ratio, `quantityMultiplier`, and this range itself) rather than assuming the current defaults hold -- see Finding 3.
+If the location roster ever changes (e.g. an editor-authored JSON world), a world outside `[20, 50]` needs its own re-calibration sweep (fleet ratio, `quantityMultiplier`, and this range itself) rather than assuming the current defaults hold -- see Finding 3.